FlatFilers/csvjson-app/docs/deploy.md

 ## Cutover checklist (after PR #155 merges)

+0. **Search Console baseline export — BLOCKING, before deploying anything.**
+   Export query performance and URL coverage data for csvjson.com from Google Search Console before deploying the release branch.
+It is the only before/after evidence available once the old tree is gone — there is no way to reconstruct it later.
+This is a required pre-cutover artifact (David's call; already on the pre-launch list in `docs/verification-report.md`).

-Deploy the release branch to the production app (via your existing deploy path — Git push to the Heroku remote, CI auto-deploy, or dashboard), then verify, in order:
+Then deploy the release branch to the production app (via your existing deploy path — Git push to the Heroku remote, CI auto-deploy, or dashboard), and verify, in order:

 1. **301 map** — run the same checks CI runs, but against production: